OmniAb (OABI)

 AI Analysis | Feedback

-Mr. Foehr is President and Chief Executive Officer and a member of the Board of Directors of OmniAb, bringing over 25 years of pharmaceutical industry experience in managing operations, technology development, and global research and development programs.
-He previously served as President and Chief Operating Officer at Ligand Pharmaceuticals from 2015 to 2022, and prior to that, as Ligand's Executive Vice President and Chief Operating Officer since 2011.
-Before joining Ligand, he was Vice President and Head of Consumer Dermatology R&D and Acting Chief Scientific Officer of Dermatology in the Stiefel division of GlaxoSmithKline, where he led the R&D integration of Stiefel into GSK following its acquisition in 2009.
-Mr. Foehr also held various executive roles at Connetics Corporation, including Senior Vice President of Technical Operations and Vice President of Manufacturing.
-Connetics Corporation was acquired by Stiefel Laboratories.
-He serves on the Board of Directors of Viking Therapeutics, Inc. and previously served as a director of Ritter Pharmaceuticals, Inc. until its merger with Qualigen Therapeutics, Inc. in 2020.
+Matt Foehr is the President and Chief Executive Officer of OmniAb, joining in November 2022.
+He has over 25 years of experience in the pharmaceutical industry.
+Previously, he served as President and Chief Operating Officer at Ligand Pharmaceuticals from 2015 to 2022.
+Prior to Ligand, he was Vice President and Head of Consumer Dermatology R&D and Acting Chief Scientific Officer of Dermatology at the Stiefel division of GlaxoSmithKline (GSK), where he led the R&D integration following GSK's acquisition of Stiefel in 2009.
+He also held senior roles at Stiefel Laboratories and Connetics Corporation.

 Kurt Gustafson Chief Financial Officer

-Mr. Berkman has served as OmniAb's Chief Legal Officer and Secretary since March 2022.
-Before this, he served as Senior Vice President, General Counsel, and Secretary at Ligand Pharmaceuticals from 2018 to 2022, and as Ligand's Vice President, General Counsel, and Secretary from 2007 to 2018.
-He joined Ligand in November 2001 as Associate General Counsel and Chief Patent Counsel.
-Prior to Ligand, Mr. Berkman was an attorney specializing in intellectual property law at the international law firm of Baker & McKenzie and at the law firm of Lyon & Lyon.
+Charles Berkman has served as OmniAb's Chief Legal Officer and Secretary since March 2022, joining as the company prepared for its spin-off.
+Prior to OmniAb, he held several roles of increasing responsibility at Ligand Pharmaceuticals, including Senior Vice President, General Counsel, and Secretary from 2018 to 2022, and Vice President, General Counsel, and Secretary from 2007 to 2018.
+He joined Ligand in 2001 as Associate General Counsel and Chief Patent Counsel.
+Before joining Ligand, Mr. Berkman practiced intellectual property law at the international law firm Baker & McKenzie and Lyon & Lyon.

-Todd Pettingill, CFA Vice President, Business Development and Strategy
+Todd Pettingill Vice President, Business Development and Strategy

-Mr. Pettingill is Vice President of Business Development and Strategy at OmniAb.
-He joined Ligand Pharmaceuticals in 2013 and held various roles including Mergers and Acquisitions, Business Development, Strategy, and Investor Relations.
-At Ligand, Mr. Pettingill participated in or led more than 10 company and asset acquisitions or divestitures, including acquisitions that formed the scientific basis and original business foundation of OmniAb.
+Todd Pettingill is the Vice President of Business Development and Strategy at OmniAb.
+He previously worked at Ligand Pharmaceuticals starting in 2013, where he served in various capacities including Mergers and Acquisitions, Business Development, Strategy, and Investor Relations.
+During his tenure at Ligand, Mr. Pettingill was involved in or led more than 10 company and asset acquisitions or divestitures, some of which formed the scientific foundation and original business framework of OmniAb.

 AI Analysis | Feedback